HugPhiluu/booth-currency-converter/README.md

 - **Automatic JPY price conversion** on booth.pm to your selected currency
 - **Multiple currencies supported** (EUR, USD, GBP, AUD, CAD, CNY, KRW, and custom codes)
+- **Custom currency support:** Enter any valid 3-letter ISO currency code using the "Other..." option, and your choice will be remembered.
 - **Number notation selection** (European or US style)
 - **Works with both Firefox (Manifest V2) and Chrome (Manifest V3)**
 - **No user tracking or analytics**